CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   (with array size on the independent axis).
   * You should use CUDA events for timing GPU code.
 Be sure **not** to include any explicit memory operations (`cudaMalloc`, `cudaMemcpy`) in your performance measurements, for comparability.
+Note that CUDA events cannot time CPU code.
-  * You should use the C++11 `std::chrono` API for timing CPU code.
+  * You can use the C++11 `std::chrono` API for timing CPU code.
 See this [Stack Overflow answer](http://stackoverflow.com/a/23000049) for an example.
+    Note that `std::chrono` may not provide high-precision timing.
+If it does not, you can either use it to time many iterations, or use another method.
   * To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy), take a look at the Nsight timeline for its execution.
 Your analysis here doesn't have to be detailed, since you aren't